metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 Last year, the Vikings and the Cowboys faced off against one another in Texas, though Dak Prescott wasn't the starting quarterback for the time.
 Also, the defense wasn't as well-coached at the time, what with Mike Nolan being the coordinator at the time.
 Dallas pulled out the win despite Kirk Cousins having a damn good game.
 I need to assess why, but I suspect Dallas found offensive success primarily by running the ball through Ezekiel Elliott.

+UPDATE: Watching the game now, I can clearly see Minnesota's offensive line getting housed by Dallas' front seven.
+Dallas is winning the trench battles on both sides of the ball, which is pretty impressive considering the Vikings offensive linemen were praised last year for their run blocking.

 #### _Weather_

 Dome game